IgniteUI/indigo-design-docfx/en/style/colors.md

 <img class="responsive-img" src="../images/colors_custom6.png" srcset="../images/colors_custom6@2x.png 2x"/>

 Then complete the steps below to finish the process.
-If you want your added colors to be accessible only within the scope of your current project follow the steps below from anywhere in it.
+If you want your added colors to be accessible only within the scope of your current project, follow the steps below from anywhere in it.

 1. Draw a rectangle and set its fill to the color of your choice.